citp/privacy-policy-historical/b/be/bey/beyondbeyond.co.uk.md

-> *The following text is extracted and transformed from the beyondbeyond.co.uk privacy policy that was archived on 2014-12-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141230114032id_/http%3A//beyondbeyond.co.uk/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the beyondbeyond.co.uk privacy policy that was archived on 2015-06-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150620065709id_/http%3A//beyondbeyond.co.uk/privacy-policy) for the most accurate reproduction.*

 # Beyond Beyond ™ Wedding Blog - UK Wedding Blog & Wedding Magazine| International Wedding Blog | Free iPad Wedding Magazine | Photography, Style, Design & Inspiration

-This Privacy Policy governs the manner in which Beyond Beyond & Beyond The Magazine collects, uses, maintains and discloses information collected from users (each, a “User”) of the [www.beyondbeyond.co.uk](http://www.generateprivacypolicy.com/account/policies/edit/www.beyondbeyond.co.uk) website (“Site”).
+This [Privacy Policy](http://beyondbeyond.co.uk/privacy-policy/) governs the manner in which Beyond Beyond & Beyond The Magazine collects, uses, maintains and discloses information collected from users (each, a “User”) of the [www.beyondbeyond.co.uk](http://www.generateprivacypolicy.com/account/policies/edit/www.beyondbeyond.co.uk) website (“Site”).
 This privacy policy applies to the Site and all products and services offered by Beyond Beyond & Beyond The Magazine.

 **Personal identification information**